griptape-ai/griptape-docs/docs/griptape-framework/structures/prompt-drivers.md

 Griptape offers the following Prompt Drivers for interacting with LLMs.

-!!! info
+!!! warning
-    When overriding the default Prompt Driver in a Structure (Agent, Pipeline, or Workflow), take care to ensure the configured Embedding Driver is compatible with the Prompt Driver you've selected.
+    When overriding a default Prompt Driver, take care to ensure the Structure's configured Embedding Driver is compatible with the Prompt Driver you've selected.
+If Task Memory isn't needed, you can avoid compatability issues by setting `task_memory=None` to disable Task Memory in your Structure.

 ### OpenAI Chat